aregsar/aregsarblog/blog/2020/collection-of-bash-tips/index.md

 By using the `EOL` symbol with the `cat` command we can interactively add more lines until the closing `EOL` symbol on the last line completes the command.

+The `EOL` (End of line) keyword is used with the stdin redirect symbol `<` or append stdin redirect symbol `<<` to redirect input lines typed in interactively in the terminal as stdin that then get redirected to stdout using the stdout symbol `>`.
+The EOL keyword is used to end the input session.

 Create file and add multiple lines:

 ```bash